India 5G in 2026: Speed Tests and Coverage Maps

 Coverage: 75-80% of urban Bangalore

-Bangalore was one of the first cities to get 5G, and coverage in the IT corridors (Koramangala, Whitefield, Electronic City, HSR Layout, Indiranagar) is solid.
-But move toward the outer ring road and beyond, and coverage becomes unreliable.
-Jio tends to have better coverage spread here, while Airtel's speeds are slightly higher in well-covered areas.
+Bangalore was among the first cities to get 5G, and the IT corridors — Koramangala, Whitefield, Electronic City, HSR Layout, Indiranagar — are well covered.
+Step past the outer ring road though, and coverage falls apart.
+Jio tends to spread wider here.
+Airtel seems to push slightly higher speeds in well-covered pockets.
+Neither is perfect.

 Hyderabad